Chemotherapy is a treatment for cancer. It involves the use of drugs that target rapidly-growing cancer cells to stop or slow their growth.

 10. Ultraviolet (UV) Light

 Some of the side effects of chemotherapy include dry, itchy, red, and peeling skin.
-Chemotherapy may cause a person’s skin to become more sensitive to sunlight and they also may develop minor rashes.
+Chemotherapy may cause a person’s skin to become

 For these reasons, a person undergoing chemotherapy should avoid prolonged exposure to sunlight and avoid using tanning beds.